DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc A - Escape From Death House.md

 ### Portcullis
 <span class="citation"><em>This scene takes place in Appendix B: Area 37.</em></span>

-This area is largely as described in <span class="citation">Portcullis (p.
+This area is largely as described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/appendix-b-death-house#37Portcullis">Portcullis</a> (p.
 219)</span>.
 When the players approach this area, read:

 <div class="description">
 <p>The floor is submerged beneath two feet of dark, murky water that sloshes around your calves and boots.
 The tunnel forward is blocked by a rusty iron portcullis.
 Beyond its iron bars, you can make out the dark outline of a half-submerged chamber, a raised stone dais, and a thick cloud of rolling mist.</p>